Skip to content

 Step 3: Write a New Blog Article in WordPress

-When you are to click onto the add post button.
-A page like the one below should be displayed.
-Depending on your theme and plugins this may look a little different, but again, any differences should be relatively minor.
+When you click on the add post button, a page like the one below should be displayed.
+Depending on your theme and plugins, this may look a little different, but any differences should be minor.

-Here you are able to write your post and give it a title.
+Here you can write your post and give it a title.

 Create a post in WordPress 3